 The Friends of the 500th manages a wonderful bookstore, located in the Canaan Valley National Wildlife Refuge Visitor Center.
 The bookstore is stocked with a wide selection of books on local flora and fauna, publications by local authors, and nature-related reference materials.
 Gifts, children’s toys and books, and refuge apparel are also featured.

+The bookstore is run entirely by Friends of the 500th volunteers.
 Money earned at the bookstore is used to finance native tree planting on the Refuge, offer local students educational field trips in our annual Wild Schools, and support two AmeriCorps members who assist the Refuge staff in biological research and other areas.

 The Friends of the 500th Environmental Education (EE) Committee assists the Canaan Valley National Wildlife Refuge in carrying out its educational, interpretive, and public use missions, particularly in the face of persistent under-funding in the federal budget.